 Blown-In Attic Insulation:

-Blown-in attic insulation can reduce heating and cooling losses, meaning a lower energy bill and a more comfortable home for your family.
-And because the material we use is small, it’s able to get into the tiny cracks and crevices of your attic, effectively protecting against air leaks.
-The material is moisture resistant, preventing mold, rotting, and odor.
-It also protects against vermin.
+Because the blown-in attic insulation cellulose we use is small, it’s able to get into the tiny cracks and crevices of your attic, effectively protecting against all possible air leaks.
+The material also protects against vermin, and is moisture resistant, preventing mold, rotting, and odor.

 Recycled paper saturated with fire retardant , which cannot be started on fire even with a propane torch!